amirjahantab/Probability_Distribution_Python/README.md

 ## Continuous Uniform Distribution

-The continuous uniform distribution assigns equal probability to all points in the interval \([a, b]\).
+The continuous uniform distribution assigns equal probability to all points in the interval $[a, b]$.

 **Formula:**